NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - High/mid crush frames adjusted
     - Is “standing” sooner on whiff and hit
     - Does not push on block
-    - Hitbox has 4 active frames (from 10)
+    - Hitbox has 12 active frames (TODO: vanilla?)
     - Blockable by all
 - RB
     - Ends 12 frames earlier